Sesame Street Stays Up Late!

-Sesame Street Stays Up Late! is a 1993 Sesame Street New Year's Eve television special with guest appearances of characters from the international versions of Sesame Street.
+Sesame Street Stays Up Late! is a 1993 Sesame Street New Year's Eve musical television special with guest appearances of characters from the international versions of Sesame Street.
 The special was produced by the Children's Television Workshop in association with Norddeutscher Rundfunk, Israel Educational Television, NHK, Televisa S.A. de C.V., Norsk Rikskringkasting and Radiotelevisão Portuguesa, the respective broadcasters of the respective international co-productions featured in the special.

-It aired on December 29, 1993 on PBS, and also marked Steve Whitmire's first performance as Ernie.
+It aired on December 29, 1993 on PBS, and released on December 31, 1994 on VHS.
+It also marked Steve Whitmire's first official onscreen performance as Ernie.

 Plot

 It is New Year's Eve on Sesame Street and everyone is planning on celebrating.
-Big Bird sees all the adults and mentions that while they're going to their own parties, Gina and Savion are helping the kids hold their own party on the street.
-Meanwhile, other things happen: Baby Bear doesn't know when New Year's Eve happens for real, Snuffy is fast asleep, and Telly Monster discovers that the current year ending, which upsets him.
+Big Bird sees all the adults going to their own parties, while Gina and Savion are helping the kids hold their own party on the street.
+Meanwhile, Baby Bear doesn't know when New Year's Eve happens for real, Snuffy is fast asleep, and Telly Monster becomes upset that the current year ending.
 The others show him that the New Year is celebrated all over the world, so he calms a bit.

 How New Year's traditions are celebrated is through the Monster News Network, hosted by Elmo.
-Throughout the special, segments featuring Sesame characters from different co-productions around the world, beginning with Mexico, represented by Rosita and Elmo's Cousin Pepe, who show how to celebrate using Pinatas.
+Throughout the special, segments featuring Sesame characters from different co-productions around the world, beginning with Mexico, represented by Rosita and Elmo's Cousin Pepe, who show how to celebrate using piñatas.
 Zoe questions how they are going to know when it's midnight, but then one of the kids mentions that her parents went to Times Square the previous year and saw a Ball being dropped from a tall building at midnight.
 When Big Bird hears this, he knows exactly who to find, eventually finding Wolfgang the Seal to balance a beach ball that Big Bird found.
 Savion then questions how Wolfgang will know about what exact time midnight will be, and then Count von Count arrives to help everybody out, counting down the seconds to the New Year.